Founder, Writing Coach, and Workshop Leader

 Hello!
-I’m Emily Stoddard, a writer, workshop leader, and communications guide.
+I’m Emily Stoddard, a writer, workshop leader, and affiliate of Amherst Writers & Artists.
 In many ways, writing is my vessel in the world.
 It’s the space where I find and make meaning.
 And it has also taken me on a number of adventures that shape how I support folks through Voice & Vessel.

-In that spirit, in 2015 I became a Certified Leader of the Amherst Writers & Artists Method.
-The method is one of the most encouraging and generative approaches to writing I’ve found.
+I didn't have inklings about Voice & Vessel then, but I knew I needed to go deeper with this writing method.
+In 2015, I became a Certified Leader of the Amherst Writers & Artists Method.
+The training and my fellow leaders reflected so much of what I already felt: The method is encouraging, generative, and wholehearted.
 It helps people explore the craft of writing without harming their story.
 It honors their voice instead of dictating what a writer does or doesn't sound like.
 It’s a practice that unlocks the joy of getting words on the page.

 That kind of joy is even better when shared, so following my certification, Voice & Vessel began to take shape.
 This is not so much a business as it is the space I’d like to hold in the world.
 It’s a space where people can say yes to their voice, yes to the empty page, and yes to the possibility of what writing holds for them.

 Whether it’s in your journal, in a pocket of time between meetings, or at a Voice & Vessel workshop, I hope you find a space to write.
 Your voice is worthy.
 It carries stories that matter.
 It would be an honor to join you as you claim them.